16-year-old boy with Lyme disease presenting as depression

 • episodic paresthesias of his face and hands

 • electric shock-like pains

 • word-finding problems, such that it was hard to finish sentences

 • short-term memory problems, such that he could not recall conversations

 • testicular pain

-Lyme disease was clinically diagnosed “given the suspicious clinical history.”
-His findings were:
+Since he reported having embedded ticks in the past, Lyme disease was clinically diagnosed “given the suspicious clinical history.”

 - Fallon BA, Kochevar JM, Gaito A, Nields JA.
 The underdiagnosis of neuropsychiatric Lyme disease in children and adults.
 Psychiatr Clin North Am.
 1998;21(3):693-703, viii.